Editorial Haynes: Last years

 In 1960, Haynes began publicating Tía Vicenta, a political satire magazine created by caricature artist Juan Carlos Colombres, aka "Landrú", who had worked at the publisher as illustrator on Diario El Mundo.
 The magazine had been launched in 1957 by Editorial NOPRA.
-Tía Vicenta became highly popular, being one of the most inflential magazines of its genre.
+Tía Vicenta became highly popular, being one of the most influential magazines of its genre.
 In 1970, the magazine was regarded as one of the six best political and military humor magazines in the world.
 Haynes published the magazine as a supplement to El Mundo newspaper, with 500,000 copies printed.
 After then de facto president of Argentina Juan Carlos Onganía was depicted as a walrus (a nickname given due to his big moustache), the dictatorship closed the magazine in July 1966.

 From March 1965 to December 1967, cartoonist Quino published his most famous comic strip, Mafalda, on El Mundo newspaper.
-The character had been created for Mansfield, a home appliance company, being first published on Gregorio –a supplement to Leoplán mnagazine– in 1964.
+The character had been created for Mansfield, a home appliance company, being first published on Gregorio –a supplement to Leoplán magazine– in 1964.

 In the late 1960s, Editorial Haynes declared bankruptcy, with all its assets and building auctioned in 1971.
 The building on Río de Janeiro and Bogotá was later demolished.